geudrik/egregore/README.md

 To get an idea of what this catalog does, lets start with a few terms

-### Query
+### Clause

-A `query` is the most basic conceptual component, describing a very simple search.
+A `clause` is the most basic conceptual component, describing a very simple search.
 Take `url=luxuriousneckbeards.com` as an example.
 This string can be broken apart into an object, and would be stored as a structure that resembles the following

 ```json